wboayue/ib-gateway-docker/README.md

 The image with the tag latest is built with Interactive Brokers Gateway version 10.20 and IBC version 3.16.0.

-If the container needs to be customized, source is located at [wboayue/ibc-gateway-docker](https://github.com/wboayue/ib-gateway-docker)

 # Development

 ## Build container